SvenLieber/website/content/post/2018-07-02-isws-poster.en.md

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["ISWS summer school", "shapes", "constraints"] categories = ["other"]
+tags = ["ISWS summer school", "shapes", "constraints", "Italy"] categories = ["other"]

 # Featured image